mark-rolich/RulersGuides.js/README.md

 * [Github](https://github.com/mark-rolich/Dragdrop.js)
 * [JS Classes](http://www.jsclasses.org/package/215-JavaScript-Handle-drag-and-drop-events-of-page-elements.html)

-RulersGuides.js is available as a bookmarklet, please see bookmarklet.js file provided with the package
+RulersGuides.js is available as a bookmarklet, please see bookmarklet.js file provided with the package.
+For IE users there is a bookmarklet_ie.js file, which loads necessary packages externally due to IE bookmark size restriction.
+You can copy and include them locally by changing paths in the bookmarklet.

 Browser Compatibility
 --------------------